systemantics/jquery-fittext/README.md

 ## And it’s responsive, too!

-fitText is ready to be used in responsive sites.
+fitText is ready to be used in responsive designs.
 You can safely apply fitText multiple times on selected elements.

 ## Troubleshooting with webfonts